This post contains affiliate links. Click here for the full disclosure statement.

 DO SELF-CARE FIRST

-When I first started experimenting with self-care, I would use it to reward myself for doing something I didn’t really feel like doing (ie: I’ll take a nap or write in my journal once I finish vacuuming or editing a blog post!).
+When I first started experimenting with self-care, I would use it to reward myself for doing something I didn’t really feel like doing (for example, I’d promise myself I could take a nap or write in my journal once I finish vacuuming or editing a blog post!).

 While this tactic might work for some, for me it was a total failure.
 Instead of incentivising myself to get things done, I’d end up negotiating with myself and giving up self-care in exchange for putting off chores.
 As a result, I’d end up getting nothing done AND I’d skip self-care …